JoaoLong/numerical-math-cpp/README.md

 **Folder structure:**
 The structure of classes is a class per type of problem.
-Each class has a main file (example, class.cpp, main tClass.cpp) with a code example of a problem.
+Each class has a main file (an example: *class.cpp* has as main *tClass.cpp*) with a code example of a problem.
 The folder structure is understandable from the Makefile code, and consists of:

 - bin - binary and executable files, .o and .exe
 - lib - library of classes